DevLUp-Inc/.github/profile/README.md

 The Game Developers' Association!
 A group operating largely out of the University of Florida committed to education and career development related to game dev!

 On Github we currently are developing Super Florida Man, a 3D Platformer/Collectathon developed in Unreal Engine.
-Additionally, internally we are developing a website, a Discord bot, and a corresponding API.
+We are also internally developing a website, a Discord bot, and a corresponding API.